ASUS-AICS/LibMultiLabel/README.md

 ## Environments
 - Python: 3.8+
-- CUDA: 11.6 (if training neural networks by GPU)
+- CUDA: 11.8 (if training neural networks by GPU)
-- Pytorch 1.13.1
+- Pytorch: 2.1.2

 If you have a different version of CUDA, follow the installation instructions for PyTorch LTS at their [website](https://pytorch.org/).